Jia Zhangke: Style and influences

 in a letter sent to Jia Zhangke.

 Critics have noted that whereas "Fifth Generation" filmmakers such as Zhang Yimou churn out export-friendly and lushly-colored wuxia dramas, Jia, as a "Sixth Generation" filmmaker, rejects the idealization of these narratives in favor of a more nuanced style.
 His films—from Xiao Wu and Unknown Pleasures to Platform and The World—eschew the son et lumière that characterizes so many contemporary Chinese exports.
 But the films' recurrent and reflexive use of "pop" motifs ensure that they are more self-aware than the similarly documentarian Chinese films of Jia's Sixth Generation peers.

 Jia's works are often compared with Italian neorealism.
 Jia has commented in the past on the influence of filmmakers Hou Hsiao-hsien and Yasujirō Ozu and others on his work.
-He deeply affected by Robert Bresson's use of nonprofessional actors.
+He is deeply affected by Robert Bresson's use of nonprofessional actors.
 I Wish I Knew, a 2010 documentary of his, features a segment about the 1972 documentary Chung Kuo, by Michelangelo Antonioni – another filmmaker to whose work Jia's own has been compared.
 Contemporary Chinese film director Wei Shujun also noted a European influence on Sixth Generation directors, highlighting Jia.

+Jia and his wife, the Chinese actress Zhao Tao at the 2008 Cannes Film Festival.

+Personal life

+He is married to his long-time collaborator and muse Zhao Tao in 2012.
+She starred in all of his films since Platform (2000).

-Personal views
+Political views

 In 2011, Jia criticised Chinese film censorship at a cultural forum in Shanghai, and described it as "cultural over-cleanliness".
 When China's National Radio and Television Administration in 2021 published guidelines that limited actors with the "wrong" politics, morals, or aesthetics, while TV show hosts would need to be licensed by authorities, Jia spoke out against the proposed regulation, and said art creation should be "eclectic".

 In December 2023, alongside 50 other filmmakers, Jia Zhangke signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.